kivy-garden/animationbuilder/README.md

 anims['move_to_top'].start(some_widget2)
 ```

-The code above is equivalent to
+The code above is equivalent to:

 ```python
 from kivy.animation import Animation